Plant Based Supplements

 Here are a few of our favorite plant based workout supplements for pre, mid, and post workout.

-Our favorite in this category is easily Garden of Life Organic Plant Based Energy + Focus.
+Our favorite plant based supplements in this category is easily Garden of Life Organic Plant Based Energy + Focus.
 Garden of Life is an extremely reputable company, and consistently puts out quality, safe, plant based products.
 They also have very high standards for their ingredients, so you know you’re getting your moneys worth.
 This particular pre-workout contains caffeine from coffeeberry, B vitamins, and nitric oxide from ONLY plant sources (think leafy greens).

 We suggest getting the version without added sugar (unless you’re looking for that simple carb boost).
 This basically goes for any supplement you choose.
 It doesn’t taste great, but honestly, if you’re judging a pre-workout just on its flavor, you might need to reevaluate your priorities.